planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 The Player may deny this by taking the ***Staggered*** Status.
 This inflicts a point of damage but lets them stay active at 0 or negative Mettle.
 They can do this again if they take more damage.
 Staggered characters lose their Free Move, cannot Rally, and suffer a die penalty to Checks equal to their negative Mettle.

-Presume the Fallen are ***Dead*** unless someone comes to their aid.
-This is an Aid (p.41) Check during the next Scene at the latest.
+Presume the Staggered or Fallen are ***Dead*** or will die without aid.
+This takes the form of an Aid (p.41) Check next Scene at the latest.
 The Player may also just declare death if they feel a dramatic event should be fatal.
 For example, falling into lava, an execution, or staying behind on an exploding space station.
 It is better to go out with a bang than to fade away -- and hey, now they get to make a new character!

 {: .highlight }
 >- Damage that gets through the target's Soak lowers Mettle.